computationalmodelling/nbval/README.md

 differ from the total of lines from the reference, the traceback will show a `Mismatch number of outputs in cell` message.

+## Help
+The `py.test` system help can be obtained with `py.test -h`, which will show all the flags that can be passed to the command, such as the verbose `-v` option.
+The ipython notebook plugin can be found under the `general` section.